Multinational Company Structures

 National and International Labour Law and Human Resources Law

-National and international principles for framework conditions for business activities
+National and international principles for framework conditions for business activities and related compliance systems.

 Learning outcome knowledge